syrac-org/syrac-blog/content/posts/august-update/index.md

 ## Task clusters

-The explore map is now less empty by displaying clusters of tasks in view.
+The explore map now appears less empty since clusters of tasks in view are now displayed.

 {{< image src="task_clusters.png" alt="Task clusters in explore map" position="center" style="border-radius: 4px;" >}}

-Once the map is zoomed-in enough to resolve individual tasks, you can click on it to display a popup with a link to the leaderboard page.
+Once the map is zoomed-in enough to resolve individual task locations, you can click on them to display a popup with a link to the leaderboard page.

 {{< image src="map_popup.png" alt="Task popup in explore map" position="center" style="border-radius: 4px;" >}}

+For now, the task location is computed as the barycenter of the optimized route.
+I'm not very satsified with this approach but I think the alternatives are worse:

+* **takeoff**: Takeoff turnpoints are not used for navigation, and are optional in the task definition.
+Also, single task can be completed by taking off from different locations.
+* **start of speed section**: Using the center of the SSS does not make sense because a large start radius can be used on a small local task, making it appear far from the actual task location.
+Using the intersection of the optimized route with the SSS would make more sense, but I don't think it more accurately represents the task location than the barycenter of the complete optimized route.
+* **goal**: Same issues as with the SSS.

 ## Persistent map state